-After September 11, 2001, firefighters and the general public have dramatically altered their views on high-rise emergencies and the actions to take if one occurs.
+After September 11, 2001, firefighters and the general public have dramatically altered their views on highrise emergencies and the actions to take if one occurs.
 The emergencies can include both fire and structural collapse.
 The public can be expected to immediately evacuate the structure: This means all stairwells may become "evacuation stairwells."

-High-rise fires may be controlled easily (and oftentimes prior to AFD arrival) by fire control systems and compartmentalization, or they may escalate and become catastrophic events.
+High-rise fires may be controlled easily (and oftentimes prior to fire department arrival) by fire control systems and compartmentalization, or they may escalate and become catastrophic events.
 Any high-rise has the potential to present a serious rescue challenge; furthermore, there are unsprinklered residential towers in Austin that are especially vulnerable to emergencies.

 Although high-rise buildings are engineered to withstand a great deal of stress and are usually compartmentalized to restrict spread of smoke and fire, all responding personnel should watch for falling debris and potential collapse indicators during their approach.
-The Incident Commander needs to continually assess the building's condition and consult with an on-scene AFD Fire Protection Engineer.
+Command needs to continually assess the building's condition and consult with the on-scene Department Engineer